carlo88uy/NBA/README.md

 # Basic NBA Exploratory Data Analysis (EDA)

-This project performs **exploratory data analysis (EDA)** on NBA statistics to uncover patterns, distributions, and relationships within team and player performance data.
-The goal is to demonstrate a clear, reproducible data analysis workflow using Python.
+This project performs **exploratory data analysis (EDA)** on NBA statistics to uncover patterns, distributions, and relationships within team performance data.
+The goal is to demonstrate a clear, reproducible data analysis workflow.

 ---